Local area

 Mernda respite support is planned in familiar, unhurried surroundings, with the participant's usual routines at the centre of the arrangement.

-Mernda is one of the newer parts of Melbourne's north, a growth-corridor suburb full of young families building everything for the first time, including how they will handle respite.
-Many Mernda enquiries are from parents of young children, often newer to the NDIS, who want a clear first conversation and time to set things up properly.
-Noon Care plans Mernda respite in that spirit: clearly, calmly, built around the participant.
+Many Mernda enquiries come from parents of young children, often newer to the NDIS, who want a clear first conversation and time to set things up properly.
+Noon Care plans respite clearly and calmly, built around the participant.

 Most Mernda enquiries start with a short, unhurried chat about the participant, the support already in place, and how the NDIS plan is set up.